Praqma/tracey-broker/README.md

 ### Building tracey-broker

+ - Make sure you've installed the [tracey core module](https://github.com/Praqma/tracey-core) locally first using `publishToMaven` task
-`gradle build`
+ - `gradle build`

 ### Publishing a local artifact

-If youwa want to publish a local artifact to maven, you can do so using the `publishToMaven` task:
+If you want to publish a local artifact to maven, you can do so using the `publishToMaven` task:

 `gradle publishToMavenLocal`